doms3/prolingua/language_support/spanish/SPANISH.md

-Welcome to prolinga, the all inclusive programming language!!
+Welcome to prolinga, the all inclusive programming language!
 Prolingua is an easy to use language for beginner programmers.

 This is the translation scheme we have followed.